vicsz/spring-cloud-lab/readme.md

 ### 5.4 - Confirm Circuit Breaker functionality

-Terminate the Random Number Service (Ctrl-C)
+Terminate the Random Number Service via the command line (Ctrl-C).

-Attempt the call the /spin endpoint
+Attempt to call the /spin endpoint.

-You should see the default fail back response of "? ? ?" in lieu of a complete failure
+You should see the default fail back response of "? ? ?" in-lieu of a complete failure.

-Restart the Random Number Service
+Restart the Random Number Service.

-Try the /spin endpoint again .. eventually it will reenable commeunication with the now health Random Number Service -- the default wait time is 5seconds.
+Try the /spin endpoint again .. eventually it will reenable commeunication with the now health Random Number Service -- the default wait time is 5 seconds.